Words: Abigail Blasi

 FLUX flew with Jet Airways to explore Mumbai, who offer a remarkably comfortable and worthwhile Premier option, where seats are set in herringbone formation, just four abreast, so all have plenty of space and their own aisle access, and you can angle the bed to recline as low as you like, or go the whole damn hog and sleep flat, so that you arrive genuinely refreshed.

 Food is genuinely edible, with particularly good international dishes served on white tablecloths with fine cutlery, and you’re poured glasses of champagne, if you choose, to ease your way through the sky.
 There’s a wide selection of Bollywood films and a small but well-chosen collection of International and up-to-date films and series.
 Jet’s economy class also outscores competitor flights to India, with affable, helpful service and comfortable ergonomic seating, again with a wide choice of inflight entertainment to while away the nine-hour flight from UK to Mumbai.
-Flights now depart from London, Manchester, and Birmingham, and have myriad connections onward to elsewhere in India.
+Flights now depart from London and Manchester, and have myriad connections onward to elsewhere in India.